wyfcyx/MScAdvancedComputing/Term2/ISO-TEE/riscv/penglai.md

 >
 > memory encryption details: the first attempt: use a global counter which is incremented each time a block whatever it is is written back from the cache to the memory, trade-off{global counter width<->its on-chip cache capacity}, **I guess that we should store the value of the global counter when a block is written back to the memory for every block, and this value is not encrypted**; the second attempt: seed=per-block counter+block address+chunk id, smaller counter width->lower cache overhead, **but the block address should not be used for security schemes since it has been used in the underlying memory management system, and this can trigger many issues(see section 4.2)**
 >
-> memory integrity verification details:
+> memory integrity verification details: for a block, its seed is: LPID(unique for each page)+Counter of this block+8 higher bits of the page offset+padding;
 >
 > ---
 >